Available 24X7 Call For Free Consultation (281) 587-1111

 There are several reasons why you may want to consider firing your personal injury lawyer.
 Some common reasons include:

-• Poor communication: If your lawyer is not returning your calls or emails in a timely manner, or if you feel that they are not keeping you informed about the progress of your case.
+• Poor communication: If your lawyer is not returning your calls or emails promptly, or if you feel that they are not keeping you informed about the progress of your case.

 • Lack of progress: If you feel that your case is not moving forward as quickly as it should, or if you are not seeing any progress towards a settlement or trial.

-• Disagreements over strategy: If you and your lawyer have different opinions about how to handle your case, or if you feel that they are not taking your wishes into consideration.
+• Disagreements over strategy: If you and your lawyer have different opinions about how to handle your case, or if you feel that they are not considering your wishes.

-• Unprofessional behavior: If your lawyer is not acting in a professional manner, or if you feel that they are not treating you with respect.
+• Unprofessional behavior: If your lawyer is not acting professionally, or if you feel that they are not treating you with respect.

 Note, however, that in our opinion, firing your lawyer should be your action of last resort and only undertaken after open communications with the attorney about any issues.